-You can be the next person to get this popular service at Dr. Cinik Hair Transplant.
+You can be the next person to get this popular treatment option at Dr. Cinik Hair Transplant.
 To get a free consultation, you just need to contact us and take your first step towards natural-looking hair.

 Having an unknown root, Alopecia is an autoimmune disease.
 Normally, the immune system helps the body stay healthy as it attacks foreign, threatening invaders in the body.
 However, in cases experiencing auto-immune sicknesses, the immune system shows unusual behaviors and attacks body parts.

-For unidentified reasons, the immune system starts to attack hair follicles by mistake, which weakens their functionality and eventually causes hair fall.
+For unidentified reasons, the immune system starts to attack hair follicles (hair on the scalp, beard, or body hair) by mistake, which weakens their functionality and eventually causes hair fall.
 Scientists claim that alopecia can root in genetic heritage and families with a line of history are more vulnerable to alopecia.
 Some also blame environmental factors for causing this problem.
 Its affected area can be limited to an unnoticeable spot or capture the entire body.